AhmedBaari/blog/content/en/blog/salvo-portfolio.md

 ---
 author: "Ahmed Baari"
-title: "SALVO Interview Portfolio"
+title: "The Via Discord Bot has been launched"
-date: 2023-01-04
+description: "Via is a discord bot that automatically gives roles to actively texting members, members in voice channels and members with a custom status that supports the server.
+Via also comes with Anonymous Confessions, a feature that works best in private or friendship servers."
-description: "Ahmed Baari is a 1st year student currently learning Machine Learning, Aurdino, C and backend web development."
+tags: ["via", "discord"]
-tags: ["sastra", "portfolio", "salvo"]
+date: 2022-09-20
-thumbnail: ../../meta-brand.png
+thumbnail: ../../via_service_banner.png
 ---

 ## About Ahmed Baari